Vino-Blanco/active-directory-lab/README.md

-# active-directory-lab
+# Active-Directory-Lab
-Hands-on Active Directory home lab built in VirtualBox with DNS, domain controller, and client domain join.
+Built a Windows Active Directory lab with DNS, domain join, and Group Policy implementation.